stockmind/dell-xps-9560-ubuntu-respin/README.md

 ## Step 3: Build Your Respun ISO

 Run `./build.sh` script as specified for your desired distro.
-If you built your own kernel, the build script wiill extract the kernels you zipped and install during respin.

 ### Build on Debian-based systems: